Church’s sins

 Summation

 Christianity has several dark marks in its history for which we can rightly be ashamed.
-However, almost all of the reservations of this nature that we often hear about are the work of godless or merely religious individuals.
+However, almost all of the reservations we hear about that people have because of these events are the work of godless or merely religious individuals.
 True Christians, who follow God's principles and are guided by His Spirit, would not commit many of these atrocities.